 Pride in innovations, education and teaching excellence drives GOMACO University to keep its owners, distributors, operators and mechanics up to date in the operation of GOMACO's line of paving equipment.

-GOMACO University is offering classes covering maintenance and diagnostics on the GOMACO G21, G22, and G+® control systems for both pavers and curb and gutter machines.
-GOMACO University will be offering a wide variety of classes for 3D machine guidance systems to help you understand the software, and how to set up the equipment in order to pave smoothly without stringline.
+GOMACO University is offering classes covering maintenance and diagnostics on the GOMACO G+®, G21, and G22 control systems for both pavers and curb and gutter machines.
+GOMACO University is also offering a wide variety of classes for 3D machine guidance systems to help you understand the software, and how to set up the equipment in order to pave smoothly without stringline.
+Our 3D classes are taught by our specialized GOMACO 3D experts, alongside representatives from Topcon, Leica Geosystems, and Trimble.

 GOMACO University began as an in-house training program back in the early 1970s.
 It was during that time period that customers began asking for training in the method of slipform paving and the operation of GOMACO equipment.
 GOMACO filled these needs by starting a customer training program.